On fundamental aspects of quantum extreme learning machines: QELM with Haar random reservoirs

-In this Appendix we analyse the statistics of the Fourier coefficients of a QELM with a Haar random reservoir.
-We assume Pauli string observables on the entire space (accessible + hidden), and recall that they satisfy the following properties
+First, we analyse the statistics of the Fourier coefficients of a QELM with a Haar random reservoir.
+We assume Pauli string observables in the composite space of all the qubits.
+We recall that they satisfy the following properties

 where $O$ is one of the Pauli string from the observable set.
-We start by computing mean, variance and covariance of the Fourier coefficients.
-Let us formalize the results in the following Proposition. \begin{proposition}[Statistics of Fourier Coefficients] For all summand of Fourier coefficients defined in Eq.~\eqref{Eq:FParam}, denoted as $a_{uv}:=\alpha_{uv}\bra{u,0}U_R^\dag{}O U_R \ket{v,0}$ where $O$ is a Pauli string, we have\\
+By computing mean, variance and covariance of the Fourier coefficients, we obtain the following Proposition. \begin{proposition}[Statistics of Fourier Summands] For all summand of Fourier coefficients defined in Eq.~\eqref{Eq:FParam}, denoted as $a_{uv}:=\alpha_{uv}\bra{u,0}U_R^\dag{}O U_R \ket{v,0}$ where $O$ is a Pauli string, we have\\

 and